fasiahmed/websiteTF/README.md

 3. Running the Terraform in the given workspace

      terraform init

      terraform plan --var-file dev.tfvars

+     terraform apply --var-file dev.tfvars

+4. Destroy

+     terraform destroy --var-file dev.tfvars

-Note: Before you plan and apply the terraform, please add your credentials
+Note: Before you plan and apply the terraform.
-      such as aws_access_key, aws_secret_key and your public_key
+       please add your credentials such as aws_access_key, aws_secret_key and your public_key in the dev.tfvars files